Regret Bounds for Noise-Free Cascaded Kernelized Bandits: Conclusion

 \section{Conclusion}

 We have proposed an upper confidence bound based method GPN-UCB and a non-adaptive sampling based method for optimizing chains, multi-output chains, and feed-forward networks in the noise-free grey-box setting.
-We provided cumulative regret upper bounds for the former and simple regret upper bounds for the latter.
-We also provided algorithm-independent lower bounds on simple regret and cumulative regret, showing that our algorithms are near-optimal in broad cases of interest.
+Our regret bounds significantly improve certain dependencies compared to previous works, and we provide lower bounds that are near-matching in broad cases of interest.
+An immediate direction for future work is to explore noisy extensions of our algorithms (as well as lower bounds), ideally attaining analogous improvements over existing works \cite{kusakawa2021bayesian,sussex2023modelbased} as those that we attained in the noiseless setting (as discussed in Appendix \ref{sec:comparison}).